Diversity in teams

 A note salad of arguments people make for the usefulness of having diverse people in teams/societies, mostly economic arguments.

 Does diversity help attain wisdom?
 Sometimes, it seems.
 Scott Page calls this the diversity dividend.
-Quantifying when and how it works is of interest to me.
-Possibly diversity and tolerance is not just an intrinsic moral good, but may pay literal dividends in terms of avoiding groupthink in your team.
+Quantifying when and how it works interests me.
+Possibly diversity and tolerance are not just intrinsic moral goods, but may pay literal dividends in terms of avoiding groupthink in your team.
 What are the conditions for this happy state?
-Dobbin and Kalev (2016) argue that punishing failures can be counterproductive, in favour of voluntarism and transparency, which might harness status psychology of the incumbent power brokers.
+Dobbin and Kalev (2016) argue that punishing failures can be counterproductive, favouring voluntarism and transparency, which might harness status psychology of the incumbent power brokers.

 McKinsey report, Vivian Hunt, Dennis Layton, and Sara Prince: Why diversity matters: